MEET HIDOE’s Leadership TEAM

 Bio

-Janette Snelling was named complex area superintendent in Nov.
-2019.
-She previously served as deputy complex area superintendent and assisted in the development of comprehensive school design models that reflected unique priorities of students, school and community.
+Janette Snelling was named complex area superintendent in November 2019, previously serving as deputy complex area superintendent.
 Snelling began her career as a guidance counselor at Waimea Elementary and Intermediate and Kohala High, and later became vice principal at Kohala High and principal at Kohala Middle and Kohala High.
-She has an administrator certification from the University of Hawai‘i at Mānoa, a bachelor’s degree in art education and a master’s degree in counseling from Purdue University.
+She has an administrator certification from the University of Hawaiʻi at Mānoa, a bachelor’s degree in art education and a master’s degree in counseling from Purdue University.

 Maui District